haider2117/LabGuard-main/docs/camera-monitoring/TASKS.md

 - None currently

 ### Notes
+- **2024-12-09**: Removed Section 1.6 (Geometry Utilities) - Planning sequencing error identified.
+  The `geometry.py` module was scheduled after the detector modules that would have used it.
+  Since `face_analyzer.py` and `gaze_estimator.py` already have working inline implementations of all necessary geometry calculations, and the pipeline is fully functional, this task was removed to avoid unnecessary refactoring risk.
+Files removed: `geometry.py`, `test_geometry.py`.
+  Updated `utils/__init__.py` to reflect removal.
 - Add notes here as implementation progresses
 - Document any deviations from plan
 - Record important decisions